 Restoring Christianity to Original Christianity

-Until relatively recently, the earliest centuries’ manuscript evidence for bible texts has been very scarce as opposed to the relatively abundant evidence of manuscripts from the fourth century on.
-So how can one say they are the first-century church when they are basing their practice on fourth-century texts?
-We will discuss below the example of the trinitarian formula for baptism as a verse in all the fourth-century texts while it describes a charge to do a practice that was not carried out thus challenging the assertion that the original text can be completely recovered.
+Below, we will discuss the example of the trinitarian formula for baptism as a verse in all the fourth-century texts.
+It describes a charge to do a practice that was not carried out, thus challenging the assertion that the original text can be completely recovered.
 The “party line” by proponents of the adequacy of biblical translation is that despite the numerous variations in the text we can still reconstruct if not the actual text the meaning intended by the original text.
 Not if there has to be at least one existing manuscript to support a variation like Matthew 28:19 without trinitarian phraseology will that be true.

 The simple fact that so many theologians have come to different conclusions on numerous issues suggests that either the text was never given to produce a doctrinally unified body of beliefs (which I do not believe) or there are too many variations in the texts to form a single set of unified doctrines.
+Nevertheless, the sheer quantity of manuscripts that we have has enabled students of Scripture did to get very close to the original scriptures.

-There is more evidence available when one considers the writings of the early church fathers which are treated as a secondary source but to some degree have been ignored in creating the texts from which Bibles are translated as in the case of Matthew 28:19 below.
+There certainly is more evidence available when one considers the writings of the early church fathers which are treated as a secondary source but to some degree have been ignored in creating the texts from which Bibles are translated as in the case of Matthew 28:19 below.
 However, Paul’s warning that “from among your own selves will arise men speaking twisted things, to draw away the disciples after them” from Acts 20:30 is a stern warning that some writings of “church fathers” might contain twisted or distorted versions of the gospel that show the disciples being drawn away from the gospel that Paul and the apostles preached and they declared it being received as by revelation of Jesus Christ.

 The assumption by many is that there is little, if any, significant difference between fourth-century and first-century Christianity.
 So, to them, we have a smooth movement both of faith practices and text from the first century to the fourth.
 Is that a true assessment?
 When comparing a number of factors the answer is a surprising “no”: Jesus taught the disciples that he didn’t come at that time to be a government leader, yet Christianity took that form in the fourth century and forward.
 And again, Paul warned that some church leaders will teach twisted or distorted versions of the gospel.
 (See Paul Warned That There Are Other Gospels That are Distortions of the True Gospel for more)